* Disclaimer: All links on this page are of an external resource. FIT is not responsible for any business conducted herein.

 Using Cash: Cash is still the preferred payment method, especially when it involves small amounts.
-It's appreciate for payments made in taxies, smaller shops & cultural sites.
+It's appreciated for payments made in taxis, smaller shops & cultural sites.

 For safety purposes, FIT requires all students to have a functioning cell phone while studying abroad.
 Check with your cell phone provider to determine whether they offer service in your program's destination and anywhere else you plan to visit.